 LANG2010 is an additional compulsory module designed to help prepare students for the Residence Abroad.
 In each semester students should choose two optional modules from the list below (four modules in total).
-In order to meet the requirements of the programme students must choose at least one FREN module (inc. FILM2007) and one SPAN module in the Part.

 Exit Point: Diploma of Higher Education

 Part II Compulsory